Opening Showcase: Parental Guidance Advised

 EUFEMIA FANTETTI’S debut, A Recipe for Disaster & Other Unlikely Tales of Love, was runner-up for the 2013 Danuta Gleed Literary Award and winner of the 2014 Bressani Literary Prize.
 A graduate of the University of Guelph’s MFA in Creative Writing, she is a three-time winner of Accenti Magazine’s annual competition.

-Her work appears in Event, The New Quarterly and the Globe and Mail.
+Her work appears in Event, The New Quarterly, the Globe and Mail and the recently released anthology Body & Soul: Stories for Skeptics and Seekers (Caitlin Press 2019).
 She teaches writing at Humber College and edits for the Humber Literary Review.
 My Father, Fortune-tellers and Me: A Memoir is her latest book, from Mother Tongue Publishing.